Set up an appliance for physical servers

 - Open the Azure Migrate dashboard.

-- In Azure Migrate - Servers > Azure Migrate: Server Assessment page, click the icon that displays the count for Discovered servers.
+- In Azure Migrate - Windows, Linux and SQL Servers > Azure Migrate: Discovery and assessment page, click the icon that displays the count for Discovered servers.

-Try out assessment of physical servers with Azure Migrate Server Assessment.
+Try out assessment of physical servers with Azure Migrate: Discovery and assessment.